carbonplan/research/articles/stripe-reports-insights/index.md

 <Metrics/>

 For the first four metrics — mechanism, volume, negativity, and permanence — we attempted to independently validate projects’ claims.
-We gave projects a <Check closed={true}/> when we could validate their claims with reasonable confidence, and occasionally an <Ex closed={true}/> if we found credible information contradicting the claims.
+We gave projects a <Check closed={true}/> when we could validate their claims with reasonable confidence, and an <Ex closed={true}/> if we found credible reason to doubt the claims.
 In all other cases we were uncertain, so left the entry blank, erring on the side of caution and respectfulness, and indicating in comments where additional information could be useful.
 As we develop better methods, and as we and the community learn more about these and other projects, we expect to be able to validate more claims with confidence.

 An additional key point for the first metric — mechanism — is that some projects do not currently remove carbon dioxide from the atmosphere.
 Rather, some avoid emissions that would otherwise occur, including by sourcing and transforming existing biogenic or industrial emissions into more stable storage.
 These projects, however, all could become a component of a carbon removal system.
 For example, a project could begin sourcing CO2 from direct air capture rather than from an industrial waste stream.
 We try to clearly point out each of these cases in our reports, and we plan to more thoroughly explain this distinction in a future post.

 For the fifth metric, cost, we report what projects offer.
 We did not attempt to validate this metric because the price at which a project offers its product speaks for itself, at least in terms of total cost.
 The stated price in terms of $/tCO2, however, does depend on other factors, including the precision of the project’s estimated volume, so should be considered approximate.

-The last two metrics — additionality and transparency — reflect our attempt to coarsely quantify these cross-cutting issues.
-Projects making proposals public is itself a major show of transparency, so our metric here should be considered a relative value above and beyond that baseline.
+The last two metrics — additionality and specificity — reflect our attempt to qualitatively assess these cross-cutting issues.
+Specificity reflects the degree to which detailed project information is available in proposals, publications, or other materials.
 For additionality, as we discuss below, the importance depends on the motivation for funding, and this metric may be low for projects with significant and positive climate benefits.

 Along with summary metrics, the reports include “notes” with detailed information taken directly from project proposals as well as “comments” with our analysis and interpretation.